DEFRA/epr-backend/CONTRIBUTING.md

 ### DEFRA form test

-This test form is used to support integration between the DEFRA Forms platform and the pERP service.
+This test form is used to support integration between the DEFRA Forms platform and the pEPR service.
 It provides a safe, standalone environment for developers to verify that form submissions (including file uploads) are correctly received and processed by our system.

 Having our own dedicated form allows us to: